 Zhen Liu, Qiuming Li and Abu Hatab A.(2020).
 Does Participation in the Sloping Land Conversion Program Reduce the Sensitivity of Chinese Farmers to Climate Change?
 Land Use Policy, 99(2020): 105021.

 Yihui Chen, Minjie Li, Abu Hatab A. (2020).
-A spatiotemporal analysis of comparative advantage in tea production: A case study on Fujian province in China.
-Accepted for publication in Agricultural Economics (November 6th, 2020).
+A spatiotemporal analysis of comparative advantage in tea production: A case study on Fujian province in China., Agricultural Economics, 66 (November 2020), 550–561.

 Carl Johan Lagerkvist, Abu Hatab A., Swamikannu Nedumaran, Padmaja Ravula (2021).
 A latent class analysis of food hygiene and handling practices among urban and peri-urban residents in Hyderabad, India.
 Food Control, 121 (March 2021), 107677